mkallipo/affiliation-matching/README.md

 ## Main files

-- `doi_to_ror`: This is the main code for the matching process.
+- `dois_to_ror`: This is the main code for the matching process.
 It takes JSON files as input and returns a JSON with matchings between the DOIs of the JSONs and ROR_ids of organizations in the ROR database.
 The organizations include universities, institutions, hospitals, labs.

 - `main_functions.py` contains the main algorithm.